 People often tell me they feel comfortable talking with me quickly, which is one of the things I value most about this work.
 I’m naturally curious about people—how they think, what matters to them, and how they move through the world.
 I care deeply about connection, relationships, community, and simple living, and I try to bring that same sense of warmth, authenticity, and presence into the spaces I create with others.

-The mission of Whatif Therapy is to help adults across California break the cycle of fear, avoidance, and intrusive thoughts through effective, evidence-based treatment for OCD and anxiety-related conditions.
+The mission of Whatif Therapy is to help adults, teens and children across California break the cycle of fear, avoidance, and intrusive thoughts through effective, evidence-based treatment for OCD and anxiety-related conditions.

-I work with adults who reside in the state of California, who experience anxiety and fear based conditions (see full list of conditions).
+I work with adults, teens and children who reside in the state of California, who experience OCD, anxiety and fear based conditions (see full list of conditions).

 Whatif Therapy